Battle of Neerwinden (1793): Forces

 The strengths given for the two armies vary somewhat.
 Historian Digby Smith credited the French with between 40,000 and 45,000 men while stating Austro-Dutch numbers as 43,000.
 Ramsay Weston Phipps asserted that the French had 40,000-foot and 4,500 horse while the Coalition counted 30,000 infantry and 9,000 cavalry.
 Theodore Ayrault Dodge wrote that Dumouriez put 42,000 infantry and 5,000 cavalry into battle against Coburg's 30,000-foot and 10,000 horse.
 According to Gunther E. Rothenberg Dumouriez was outnumbered 43,000 to 41,000.

 Lamarche's Advance Guard counted 4,000 infantry and 1,000 cavalry.
 Auguste Marie Henri Picot de Dampierre led the Flankers of the Right, 2,000 infantry and 1,000 cavalry.
 Valence's Right Wing numbered 7,000 in 18 battalions and was divided into the divisions of Joachim Joseph Neuilly, Alexis Paul Michel Le Veneur and Valence.
 Duke Louis of Chartres led the Center which included 7,000-foot soldiers in 18 battalions and 1,000 horsemen.
 The subordinate generals of the Center were Jacques Thouvenot and Dominique Dietmann.
 Miranda's Left Wing was made up of Jean Alexandre Ihler's 7,000 men and Felix Marie Pierre Chesnon de Champmorin's 5,000 infantry and 1,000 cavalry.
-Joseph Miaczinski led the Flankers of the Left, 2,000-foot and 1,000 horse.
+Jozef Miaczinsky led the Flankers of the Left, 2,000-foot and 1,000 horse.
 Jean Nestor de Chancel commanded the eight battalion Reserve in the strength of 4,000 men.
 These figures total 38,000 infantry and 5,000 cavalry.

 The Advance Guard of Archduke Charles with 11 battalions and 11 squadrons was divided into a number of brigades under the command of colonels.
 Joseph von Gruber commanded two battalions of the Sztáray Infantry Regiment Nr.
 33. Stephan von Mihaljevich led three battalions of the Mahony Jägers, one battalion of the O'Donnell Freikorps, 1/3 battalion of the Branovaczky (Serb) Freikorps and one squadron of the Esterhazy Hussar Regiment Nr.
 32. Anton Ulrich Joseph von Mylius directed one battalion of the Grün-Laudon Freikorps, 1/3 battalion of Tyrolean Sharpshooters and one squadron of the Esterhazy Hussars.
 Karl Philipp, Prince of Schwarzenberg directed one and 1/3 battalion of Tyrolean Sharpshooters, one battalion of the O'Donnell Freikorps, 1/3 battalion of the Branovaczky Freikorps and three squadrons of the Uhlan Regiment.
 Paul De Briey led the Barthodeisky, Briey and Pückler Grenadier battalions and six squadrons of the Esterhazy Hussars.